Management of the Benguela Current Marine Ecoregion

 Title: Conservation and sustainable use of marine biodiversity in the Benguela Current Marine Ecoregion

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: International Climate Initiative (IKI); The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Overall term: 2014 to 2020

 The Benguela Current Large Marine Ecosystem (BCLME) is situated in the south-east Atlantic, stretching along the coast of southern Angola, the entire Namibian coast and the west and southern coasts of South Africa as far as Port Elizabeth in the east.
 It is one of the most productive ocean regions in the world with unique and abundant biodiversity.